Superalgos/Superalgos/README.md

 Fees are a crucial part of the game.
 A strategy may work like a charm when you leave fees out of the equation but would lead you to bankruptcy in a live trading situation.

-Simulations take fees into account when the following piece of code is present and properly configured in your *Base Asset* parameters:
+Simulations take fees into account when the following piece of code is present and properly configured in your *Fee Structure* parameter:

 | Parameters | Fee Structure |
 | :---: | :---: |